 Branding & Logos

-Branding and logos can either be sculpted or engraved into the figure, or applied almost anywhere on the surface of the action figure or its accessories through painting and imprinting.
+Branding and logos can be sculpted or engraved into the figure, or applied almost anywhere on the surface of the action figure and its accessories via painting and imprinting.

 Fun Content & Unwrapping Reveals

-Packaging adds to the value and gifting experience, and is also an excellent canvas for graphic design.
-Each packaging style has its advantages – some are best for collectors, others for retail shelves or gifting at trade shows, while some packaging styles are best for environmental sustainability or reduced shipping expenses.
+Packaging adds to the value and gifting experience, and serves as an excellent canvas for graphic design.
+Each packaging style has its own advantages – some are best for collectors, others for retail shelves or gifting at trade shows, and other styles are best for environmental sustainability or reduced shipping expenses.

-- Clamshells – Similar to blister cards but made entirely of plastic; can be permanently sealed or re-sealable so collectors can remove & replace their action figures
+- Clamshells – similar to blister cards but made entirely of plastic; can be permanently sealed or re-sealable so collectors can remove and replace their action figures

-- Window Boxes – Card or cardboard gift boxes with a see-through plastic window on front
+- Window Boxes – card or cardboard gift boxes with a transparent plastic window in front

-- Tin Gift Boxes – Made of tin plate, can be formed, printed, embossed into original shapes
+- Tin Gift Boxes – made of tin plate; can be formed, printed, and embossed into original shapes

-- Acrylic Display Cases – For higher end collectibles, these thick UV-protective cases are a classy display showcase
+- Acrylic Display Cases – for higher end collectibles, these thick UV-protective cases are a classy display

 Designing the packaging

 First we help our clients choose the best style of packaging that meets their goals.
-Then the package design created, either by Happy Worker or by our clients’ creative team.
-If Happy Worker is acting in the supporting role for the package design we supply full graphic templates, assist with ideas for copy, and provide required toy package regulatory content.
+Then the package design is created by Happy Worker or by our clients’ creative team.
+If Happy Worker is acting in a supporting role, we supply full graphic templates, assist with ideas for copy, and provide required regulatory content.